dan-da/jsonrpc-cli/README.md

 The output may be printed in the following formats:
 * jsonpretty - pretty-printed json.  ( default )
 * json       - compact json
+* yaml       - pretty printed yaml
 * raw        - raw text response from server
 * printr     - tree format using php's print_r() function
 * vardump    - tree format using php's var_dump() function
 * serialize  - tree format using php's serialize() function
-* md         - markdown formatted table
-* txt        - an ascii formatted table, intended for humans.
-* html       - an html formatted table.
-* csv        - CSV formatted table.
-For spreadsheet programs.
-* list       - single column list. for easy cut/paste.  uses first col.

-note: table formats assume that results are an array of objects where each inner object represents a row.
-Scalar values are converted to this format.
-Other structures may not work well.
+# Highlighting / colors

+Colored output is available for all formats except raw.

+Use the flag --highlight=on (default) or --highlight=off to disable.

 # Usage

 ```
-$ ./jsonrpc-cli --help

    jsonrpc-cli.php [options] <url> <method> [params]

    This script makes a request to a jsonrpc server.

-   params should be provided in json format.  eg:
+   params may be provided as either:
+     (a) space separated scalar values, eg: "6" or "6" "7"  -- or --
-     "6" or "6,7", or "[6,7]", or '{color: "red", size: "small"}'
+     (b) json values, eg: "[6] or "[6,7]", or '{color: "red", size: "small"}'

+         note: json values can have nested arrays or objects.

    Options: